 If you are using a rate plan selector, you assign impact categories to balance impacts when you create a rate.
 When the rate plan selector selects a rate plan and impact category, only those balance impacts with the matching impact category are applied.
-See "Using Event Attributes to Rate Events in Real Time".
+See "Using Event Attributes to Define Impact Categories".

 To collect information for your general ledger accounting system, you associate types of balance impacts with general ledger (G/L) IDs.

 For example, when you create a usage rate, you can associate it with a G/L ID that records the revenue from all usage-rate balance impacts.